ripred/CPUVolt/README.md

 [see this Microchip application note to learn more about the internal features used and supported to implement this feature](https://ww1.microchip.com/downloads/en/Appnotes/00002447A.pdf)

-Update: Now includes support for reading the voltage as a percentage of total capacity.
+**Update**: Now includes support for reading the voltage as a percentage of total capacity.
 You can also optionally supply the voltage level that is considered to be 0% and the voltage level considered to be 100%.
 This is really useful for battery-based projects!
 You can now specify the lower voltage level you would like to use to indicate when the system needs recharging and the level at which it is fully charged!